OpenNTI/nti.leml/smoke_tests.md

   - Connect to context
   - Delete
     - Right click and delete and backspace
- - Favorite template (sidebar)
-  - Add to canvas
-    - Double click and drag

 #### Sidebar
  - Clear canvas (filled and empty)